Need some help getting your baby off to sleep? Is your baby suffering from sleep problems?

 In the long term, this is key to helping your baby sleep through the night.
 If your baby can get herself to sleep independently at the start of the night, she is more likely to self-settle during the night in-between her many sleep cycles.

-Her new book, The Baby Sleep Guide, focuses on establishing positive sleep habits early on and provides parents with information on how babies sleep, their sleep cycles, natural rhythms and how to gently help them to self settle.
-It is written in a concise way to take the complexity out of sleep and is an easy and valuable read for new parents.
-Available on Amazon.
+Meet the expert: Stephanie Modell is a sleep consultant and maternity nanny based in West Sussex.
+Her new book, The Baby Sleep Guide, focuses on establishing positive sleep habits early on and provides parents with information on how babies sleep, their sleep cycles, natural rhythms and how to gently help them to self-settle.